 - 1. The child's worker will have face-to-face contact with the child and caretaker at the foster home within 72 hours of placement to assess the child's adjustment to the placement. - 2.
-The child's worker will have continuing face to face contact with the child and caretaker, in the foster/adoptive home, at least once a month.
-A minimum of six home visits will be made during the post placement period.
-At least three of the visits will be in the home. - 3.
-The child's worker will have face to face contact with the child's parents on a monthly basis while the child is in foster care or until parental rights are terminated, unless ordered by the court.
-Contact should be made by telephone with the child and the family at least twice a month or as needed. - 4.
-In addition to the required, monthly, in-home visits, the child's worker will utilize other opportunities, such as Multidisciplinary Treatment Team meetings, Individualized Educational Plan Meetings, child and parent visits, etc., to meet individually with the child. - 5.
+The child's worker is required to conduct face to face contact with the child and caretaker, in the foster/adoptive home, at least once a month.
+A minimum of six face to face visits will be made during the post placement period.
+The six face to face visits coincides with the requirement that the child must be placed in the home for six consecutive months before the child can be adopted by the family.
+Visits must be made monthly to span a sixmonth period.
+The visits made by the previous CPS worker, prior to the transfer to the adoption unit, can be considered as part of the six face to face visit requirement, however the adoption worker must make two of the required visits to the adoptive home prior to the adoption hearing At least three of the face to face visits will occur in the home. - 3.
+In addition to the required, monthly, in-home visits, the child's worker will utilize other opportunities, such as Multidisciplinary Treatment Team meetings, Individualized Educational Plan Meetings, child and parent visits, etc., to meet individually with the child. - 4.
 The child's worker must document all contacts with the child, foster/adoptive parents and child's parents in FACTS, in the CONTACTS SCREEN, within five working days of the contact being made.
 The documentation must contain the DATE and CONTENT of the contact.